 There are a few reasons why your furnace won’t turn on, so make sure to go through all of them.

-• Is your thermostat set right?
-Make sure it’s on “heat,” “auto” and that your preferred temperature is greater than the room’s current temperature.
-If you use a programmable thermostat, make sure it has new batteries.
+• Is your thermostat set correctly?
+Make sure it’s set to “heat,” “auto” and that your desired temperature is higher than the room’s current temperature.
+If you have a programmable thermostat, make sure it has new batteries.

 • Is the furnace switch off?
-Your furnace has a power switch found on or near it.
-Since this switch looks like a light switch, it’s easy to unintentionally turn it off.
-If it was off, it may take your furnace a few minutes to turn on.
+Your furnace has a power switch located on or near it.
+Because this switch resembles a light switch, it’s easy to unintentionally turn it off.
+If it was off, it might take your furnace a few minutes to start.

 Estimated Repair Cost